zelanolab/breathmetrics/README.md

 ## Future Work
 * In addition to human airflow recordings, preliminary data shows this toolbox can be used to estimate respiratory features in human breathing belt, rodent airflow, and rodent thermocouple recordings.
 This is currently being validated.
-* Improve GUI to edit respiratory event estimations after manual inspection.
+* Improve GUI to allow editing of respiratory event estimations after manual inspection.

 ## Thanks to the following collaborators who contributed code and data:
 * Behzad Iravani & Johan Lundstrom (Code)